mr-islam/qawl/README.md

 - **ASAP**: test packages on Mac and Windows… (I only have Linux!)

 - zoom keyboard shortcuts
-- button to launch current surah on quran.com (allowing easy access to translations/recitations)
-  - by comparing current page using if-statements to the page definitons from `surahs.js`
-  - only issue: if they are in a long surah they will be taken to it's beginning…

 - animations upon page change
   - if too complex, just make a fade in/out box on the left/right respective of page depending on page change saying the new page and showing an arrow
 - bookmarks feature